Sharondroid/otc-assistant-tool/README.md

 # otc-assistant-tool
-An OTC assistant tool meant to help MCAs
+An OTC assistant tool meant to help MCAs in Ghana specifically